-Her most recent play, SKIN A CAT, recently played at London’s new venue The Bunker as their premiere production.
-It was nominated for three Off West End Awards, including Best New Play.
+Her most recent production, SKIN A CAT, recently played at London’s new venue The Bunker as their premiere production.
+It was nominated for four Off West End Awards, including Best New Play.
 It was originally performed as part of the Vault Festival in London in January 2016, where it was described by Natasha Tripney, chief critic of The Stage, as a ‘brilliant, necessary and incredibly funny piece of writing’ and was awarded ‘Pick Of The Year’ by the festival.
 It has since been picked up by Playground Entertainment and Isley is adapting it herself for TV.

 ‘This endearing drama…suggests its writer, Isley Lynn, could be rising star’ Lyn Gardner, The Guardian

 ★★★★★ London Theatre 1

 ★★★★★ Female Arts